Derry Mathews: Comeback

-After threecomeback wins in a row, Mathews managed to secure a shot at the WBO lightweight title, fighting Terry Flanagan for the title.
-Mathews lost the fight convicingly, via unanimous decision, as Flanagan defended his belt successfully for the second time in a row.
+After three comeback wins in a row, Mathews managed to secure a shot at the WBO lightweight title, fighting Terry Flanagan for the title.
+Mathews lost the fight convincingly, via unanimous decision, as Flanagan defended his belt successfully for the second time in a row.

 In his next fight, Mathews faced former British Olympian Luke Campbell.
 Campbell managed to land numerous body shots on Mathews, which culminated in a fourth-round knockout for Campbell.

 On 5 March 2017 he announced his retirement from boxing following a 3rd round stoppage against Ohara Davies the night before.